Staff

 Sarah Hall

 Sarah Hall has joined The Torch after working for a not-for-profit arts collective that represents over 900 Indigenous artists from the Western and Central desert region of Australia.
-In her role as Art Manager she will draw from her experiences supporting arts practice in remote communities, as well as her broader experience in theatre and the arts sector.
-Sarah provides exhibition management as well as overseeing collection management, art sales and licensing.
-She also leads the Art team staff members and continues to develop art sales and licensing opportunities for Torch participants.
+In her role as Art Development Manager she will draw from her experiences supporting arts practice in remote communities, as well as her broader experience in theatre and the arts sector.
+She is focused primarily on exhibition management, audience development, creative partnerships, and building economic-participation opportunities for Torch artists.

 Gabrielle Callan